roboconf/roboconf-platform/readme.md

 More information and tutorials are available on the [website](http://roboconf.net).
 Roboconf is licensed under the terms of the **Apache License v2**.

+Build instructions are available on [the web site](http://roboconf.net/en/sources.html).